Prompt to Pwn: Automated Exploit Generation for Smart Contracts: Defending Against LLM-Based AEG

-Our experiments demonstrate that while individual defensive strategies have limited impact, introducing decoy vulnerabilities emerges as relatively more effective in hindering LLMs.
-To improve defense, combined defense strategy is able to greatly reduces the success rate of LLM-based AEG.
-However, current defense mechanisms still exhibit limitations when applied to specific vulnerability types, including bad randomness and time manipulation, which remain susceptible even under strengthened protection strategies.
+Our experiments demonstrate that while individual defensive strategies have limited impact, a combined hardening strategy can significantly reduce the success rate of LLM-based AEG in our setting.
+However, current techniques still struggle against certain vulnerability types, particularly bad randomness and time manipulation, which remain susceptible even under strengthened protection.
+These measures should be understood as complementary friction against LLM-based analysis, not as substitutes for fixing the underlying bug.